rapid7/propsd/docs/getting-started/install.md

 Propsd depends on Node.js, so follow the [instructions for installing Node.js on Debian based systems][node-debian].

-Download a prebuilt Debian package of propsd from [the releases page][releases] and save it.
+Download a pre-built Debian package of propsd from [the releases page][releases] and save it.
 These instructions assume you've saved the package to `/tmp/propsd.deb`.

 Use `dpkg` to install propsd.